alexlepore/product-search-app/README.md

 I was also asked to do this project using get request, but couldn't seem to find an apporpriate way to do that as I was gathering input from the user.
 So, I would like to explore that more.

 6. If I were to critique my code, I think my comments could use work.
 I have the feeling I might be brushing over things that are clear to me because I wrote the code.

+***The build file is completely dependent on your system and may not need to be called to install specific dependencies, if you have the required dependencies.
+For this project I used both npm 6.14.11/7.5.4 and node 14.16.0/14.15.0.